RunxinXu/DGLGraphParallel/README.md

 ### Getting Started

-Since DGL doesn't provide simple APIs for training DGL by Single-Machine-Multi-GPUs, this module provides an unofficial way to support training GCN-like modules on multi-GPUs with PyTorch backend.
+Since DGL doesn't provide simple APIs for training DGL in parallel, this module provides an unofficial way to train GCN-like modules on multi-GPUs with PyTorch backend.

 ### Prerequisites